ckhsc17/wp1141/hw1/README.md

 # Personal Portfolio Website

 A modern, responsive personal portfolio website built with Next.js, TypeScript, Tailwind CSS, and Framer Motion, following MVVM architecture principles.
+Intended to be neat and informative, letting people get to know important parts of me with a quick glance but can also find out more if they are interested.

 ## Features